Homa777/Covid-19-classification-by-pythorch-/README.md

 I also add some suggestion that improve the code.

 Besides, I adjust the code in a way that can be used in notebook which is more interactive, where you can run code, visualize data and include text all in one document

+# Upload the whole dataset in jupyter notebook

+We can upload the dataset including train dataset and test dataset         in one single zip file in jupitor noteook, then extract it as folder in your notebook.
+By this way, you can upload whole dataset.